jacksongoode/NIME-proceedings-analyzer/README.md

 **-v**: This argument prints details of the script's progress.
 Thanks to the cache, if the script encounters a temporary error (e.g. fail to download a file) or if it gets intentionally interrupted, data computed/downloaded in the previous run will not be lost.
 When restarted, the script will quickly progress to the point in which it was interrupted.

 **-c**: Citations associated with papers changes very frequently and this argument forces the script to bypass the citation info stored in the cache file and retrieve new ones from Semantic Scholar.
 The updated citation number is then stored in the cache.

+**-m**: When the script fails to automatically find a good candidate matching paper metadata in Semantic Scholar, the user will be prompted with the option to manually enter the Semantic Scholar paper ID.
+The script will no longer progress until the ID is provided (or press enter to skip).
+The paper ID is the long alphanumeric string at the end of a paper's URL in semantic scholar (for example the ID of [this paper](https://www.semanticscholar.org/paper/20-NIMEs%3A-Twenty-Years-of-New-Interfaces-for-Fasciani-Goode/05098b150d3458c3aa8dfaf6cfe4305b174b6edb) is `05098b150d3458c3aa8dfaf6cfe4305b174b6edb` )

 **-g**: This argument forces the script to regenerate the xml files associated with the papers using Grobid.
 This may be suitable when a new version of Grobid is released.
 The script downloads and uses the latest release of Grobid.
 You can check the used version from the associated cache folder.